Charlcombe: Religious sites

 The Church of St Mary is an ancient stone edifice, dating from the 12th century.
 It is a Grade II* listed building.
 There was believed to be a holy well in the grounds.
-According to tradition it was formerly the mother church of Bath, and received an annual acknowledgment of a pound of pepper from the abbey there.
+According to tradition it was formerly the mother church of Bath, and received an annual acknowledgement of a pound of pepper from the abbey there.

-All Saints Church at Woolley dates from 1761 and was by John Wood, the Younger.
+All Saints' Church at Woolley dates from 1761 and is by John Wood, the Younger.
 It is Grade I listed.

-In Langridge the Church of St Mary Magdalene dates from the 12th century and has also been designated as a Grade I listed building.
+In Langridge, the Church of St Mary Magdalene dates from the 12th century and has also been designated as a Grade I listed building.

 In literature

 The village of Charlcombe is mentioned in letters by Jane Austen as being "sweetly situated in a little green valley, as a village with such a name ought to be".